Unbounce plays a big part in the growth of RingCaptcha.

 We had some interesting findings in our results.
 The number of qualified leads remained pretty constant for both variants.
 This was reassuring as it meant that genuine leads weren’t put off from signing up when they were asked to verify their phone number.

-The best finding and result from this test was the significant decrease in the number of signups.
-Usually, every company wants more signups, right?
-But as you will see, more signups is not always a good thing!
+The best finding and result from this test was the significant decrease in the number of signups in Variant B. Usually, every company wants more signups, right?
+But as you will see, more signups are not always a good thing!

 Our learnings from this test are that it’s not about the number of signups you get, it’s about the number of qualified signups.
 We have shown that by verifying phone numbers during signup, you can remove a large proportion of the unwanted signups, allowing your Sales teams to be more efficient and focus more of their time nurturing the genuine leads that sign up!